 - The court is 66 feet by 30 feet.

 - A 4-to-6-pound medicine ball and 8-foot volleyball net are used.
+A 4 pound ball will be used for both men and women during the championships.

 - Teams consist of 2-4 players.
 (For the national championships, 3-player teams will be used.
 Each team may have one or two substitutes)